 The Eighth in Q2 Music's Eight-Part Series from the 2013 Proms in London

 Saturday, September 7 at 7 pm, Q2 Music at the Proms presents a smorgasbord of world premieres from the BBC Proms season, as well as a performance of Henryk Gorecki's Symphony No. 3, "Symphony of Sorrowful Songs."

 This year, the BBC Proms featured a grand total of 18 world premieres, 14 of which were commissioned by the BBC.
-Among this season's premieres are Mark-Anthony Turange's Frieze, Pamir Vir's Cave of Luminous Mind, Edward Cowie's Earth Music 1: The Great Barrier Reef and Charlotte Seither's Language of Leaving.
+Among this season's premieres are Mark-Anthony Turange's Frieze, Param Vir's Cave of Luminous Mind, Edward Cowie's Earth Music 1: The Great Barrier Reef and Charlotte Seither's Language of Leaving.

 The inspiration for each work is as diverse as the composers themselves: Turange was inspired by the finale of Beethoven's Symphony No. 9; Cowie drew from 80 hours of diving in Australia's great barrier reef to compose a work highlighting and defending the area's natural beauty.